ccg-v/ft_transcendence/BASICS:_01_FASTIFY_SERVER.md

 3. Install Fastify

-	`npm install fastify@3`
+	`npm install fastify@4`

-	We force to install the latest stable v3 to ensure compatibility with the old version of Node.js installed in campus
+	We force to install the latest stable v4 to ensure compatibility with some fastify plugins that we may need later and yet don't support v5 (like `@fastify/jwt`, `@fastify/websocket`).

 4. Create a JavaScript file (your server)